Peter Smit: Biography

 Smit started training in Kyokushin karate at 16 years old.
 In 1981 he debuted training in kickboxing.
 He fought his first international tournament, the Open Ocean Pacific Kyokushinkai championship, in 1985 in Hawaii.
 Smit got his nickname "The Hurricane" from a Dutch colleague Fred Royers by "becoming a champion like a hurricane" when he beat six opponents in a single day.

 In 1986 he fought against Hiroki Kurosawa during the 18th Open Japanese Championships Kyokushinkai in Tokyo.
 Smit lost a debatable decision after three extra rounds.
 Smit trained with Michel Wedel in Japan, and the following year in the Netherlands in preparation for the European Championship.
 Peter Smit became European Middle weight champion Kyokushin in 1987 in Katowice, Poland.

-In 1990 Smit became a M%uay Thai world champion when knocked out Changpuek Kiatsongrit in the Lumpinee Stadium in Bangkok in front of his own public, the first time that had happened in the history of muay thai.
+In 1990 Smit became a Muay Thai world champion when knocked out Changpuek Kiatsongrit in the Lumpinee Stadium in Bangkok in front of his own public, the first time that had happened in the history of muay thai.
 After a flurry of punches and knees Changpuek was knocked out in the 2nd round.

 His first fight against kickboxing legend Rob Kaman was also considered an upset.
 In the 10th round he won by knockout.
 It was the highlight of Peter Smit's short career.

 He worked for Fighting Network Rings in Japan a cross MMA-Professional Wrestling promotion from 1991 to 1994.

 Smit was attacked in a Rotterdam nightclub by two people.
 The scuffle ended up in the nightclub car park with Peter suffering a broken ankle.
 His attackers had tried to kill him attempting to run him down with their car.
 A cast was put on the broken ankle but Peter cut it off with a hacksaw and fought Rob Kaman neglecting the injury.
 The ankle injury never healed properly and he had to end his career early.

 After the end of his career over Smit suffered from depression and became addicted to cocaine.
-He ran into trouble with the police committing thefts to support his addiction and ended up serving a 7 month sentence in jail in 2000.
+He ran into trouble with the police committing thefts to support his addiction and ended up serving a 7-month sentence in jail in 2000.
 He rebuilt his life when he was released from jail, drug free, however, had he difficulties training due to the ankle injury.

-On 15 August 2005 he was shot to death in Rotterdam, Netherlands.
+On 15 August 2005, he was shot to death in Rotterdam, Netherlands.